intersystems/Samples-RecordMapper/README.md

 # Samples-RecordMapper
-This repository contains a sample production that transforms delimited text files into fixed-width text files using record maps.
+This repository contains a sample production that reads data from delimited text files and writes the data to a fixed-width text file using record maps.
 Additionally, the repository contains sample data.

 You can load the production into your InterSystems IRIS instance and use it to explore the concepts described in [Using the Record Mapper](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=EGDV_recmap).